Scandltd/storm-petrel/generator/README.md

 ##### AutoFixture
 See [AutoFixtureTest](Test.Integration.XUnit/AutoFixtureTest.cs) for [AutoFixture](https://github.com/AutoFixture/AutoFixture) examples.
 Find `AutoFixture.Xunit2.InlineAutoDataAttribute` in the [build](../build/build.ps1) script to see AutoFixture attributes configuration example for the environment variable what can be configured at process, user or machine level.

+##### Playwright
+See [PlaywrightTest](../file-snapshot-infrastructure/Test.Integration.PlaywrightTest) for [Playwright](https://playwright.dev/) test project configuration and examples.
+This project also showcases the Storm Petrel setup, enabling both traditional tests and file snapshot tests within the same project and even the same test class.

 ##### Other examples
 The preceding sections highlight key test examples.
 While not exhaustive, Storm Petrel can also provide compatibility for the following frameworks/libraries in a similar manner:
 * [Aspose](https://www.aspose.com/).